Dance (DNCE)

 Departmental Category: Nonmajor Technique

-Explores how the practice of dance can reflect, disrupt, subvert, support, and reinforce cultural expectations, norms and practices.
-Introduces international and domestic dance traditions and provides context for an interdisciplinary examination.
-Comparative readings from sociology, anthropology, gender studies, history, post-colonial studies, and political science provide a foundation to understand how cultural identities are negotiated and represented through movement.
+Explores how dance can reflect, disrupt, subvert, support, and reinforce cultural expectations, norms, and practices.
+Introduces diverse dance traditions and provides context for an interdisciplinary examination from sociology, anthropology, gender studies, history, post-colonial studies, and more provide a foundation to understand how cultural identities are negotiated and represented through movement.
+We refuse to separate: 1) mind and body; 2) dance and other disciplines; 3) us from one another.

 Additional Information: GT Pathways: GT-AH1 - Arts Hum: Arts Expression